Bloomberg-Beta/Investment-Documents/README.md

 * **The company will end up issuing equity later anyway**.
 It’s no longer the case that an equity financing is much slower (or more expensive) than issuing convertible notes.
 By issuing equity immediately, founders avoid kicking the legal can down the road and having a greater total cost of investment from a two-step deal.

-* **Tax advantages through the qualified small business (QSB) stock gain exclusion (Section 1202)**.
-Section 1202 [provides investors an opportunity](https://rsmus.com/what-we-do/services/tax/federal-tax/corporate-tax-services/understanding-the-qualified-small-business-stock-gain-exclusion.html) to exclude some or all of the gain realized from the sale of QSB stock held for more than five years.
-To qualify for the this exlusion, an “interest” in a C corporation must be “stock”—SAFEs don't qualify.
-While this tax advantage benefits us as investors, it doesn't have any benefit to founders.
+* **Tax advantages through the Qualified Small Business Stock (QSBS) gain exclusion**.
+Section 1202 of the Internal Revenue Code [provides investors an opportunity](https://rsmus.com/what-we-do/services/tax/federal-tax/corporate-tax-services/understanding-the-qualified-small-business-stock-gain-exclusion.html) to avoid tax on some or all of the gain realized from the sale of some startup equity held for more than five years.
+To qualify for this exlusion, an “interest” in a C corporation must be “stock” — many lawyers believe SAFEs don't qualify.
+(And while this tax advantage benefits us as investors, it has no direct benefit to founders — and also no cost.)

 Nevertheless, there are some benefits to SAFEs and convertible notes:

-* **The founders maintain more control (until the SAFE is converted).** We are fans of founder control.
+* **The founders maintain more control (until the SAFE converts).** We're fans of founder control.
 We generally [avoid taking board seats](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#control), and prefer to be the folks founders have on speed dial if they ever need to talk through a problem.
-SAFEs and notes come with fewer strings attached.
+SAFEs and notes come with fewer strings attached, though when they convert into equity later then they can come with whatever governance provisions (rights of approval, etc.) that equity includes.

-* **Increased flexibility in raising more before an initial equity offering.** [High resolution fundraising](http://www.paulgraham.com/hiresfund.html) means that companies can raise smaller sums of money at various points along the growth curve.
+* **Increased flexibility in raising more before an initial equity offering.** [High resolution fundraising](http://www.paulgraham.com/hiresfund.html) means that companies can raise smaller sums of money at various points along the way.
 It’s often easier to add another note to the cap table than to issue another round of priced equity.
-However, it’s worth pointing out that when companies raise notes at multiple valuations, later investors may include the shares from previous notes when calculating the company’s note conversion price (see a similar issue in “The Convertible Note Shuffle” example below).
+However, it’s worth pointing out that when companies raise notes at multiple valuations, later investors may include the shares from previous notes when calculating the company’s valuation — the note conversion price (see a similar issue in “The Convertible Note Shuffle” example below).

-#### Our thoughts on “SAFEs vs Notes”
+#### Our thoughts on “SAFEs vs. Notes”

 We’re also agnostic on whether founders should choose to raise using SAFEs or convertible notes.
-In fact over the last 18 months, the distribution of our investments between SAFEs and notes has been almost exactly equal.
+The distribution of our investments between SAFEs and notes has been almost exactly equal.
 Many investors already have their own templates for convertible notes, so they can often be the fastest way for companies to get from a [handshake](https://www.ycombinator.com/handshake/) to a financing.

 That said, SAFEs have taken a positive step towards standardizing startup fundraising.
 They address many of the issues associated with convertible notes (e.g., the [“liquidation preference overhang”](http://siliconhillslawyer.com/2015/04/29/capped-convertible-notes-liquidation-overhang/)).
 What’s more, since a SAFE is not, technically, debt (it’s convertible equity), founders don’t need to worry about paying interest or maturity dates.

 However, standard SAFEs leave out the full pro rata and information rights we care about (even with Y Combinator’s [newly-issued side letter](https://d1l6icgp8w0hse.cloudfront.net/assets/ycdc/Pro%20Rata%20Side%20Letter-9b769a6a724da0c40e6649df8c774f49cc20dafe7247cc366ce4b98b4c2a3510.docx)).
-Therefore, we typically issue our own side letter along with any SAFE we sign.
+Therefore, we typically issue our own side letter along with any SAFE we sign (unless it's a small, "flag" investment, in which case we use the Y Combinator side letter).
 For companies that use their own convertible note documents, we often issue a similar side letter.

 ### Series Seed Documents